OUR RESPONSE TO COVID-19

 The staff at Prahran East Medical Centre thank you very much for your kind cooperation and understanding.

-Cost of phone consultations
+Cost of telehealth and phone consultations

 Fees will be charged after consultations automatically, with Medicare rebates going into your bank account, arranged by us.
 We will call you for a credit card number prior to your consultation.

 Consultations that involve phone and in-person components with the same doctor, on the same day, for the same problem are charged as a single consultation, for the total time taken.